jonvrg/sales-analytics-postgresql/README.md

 This project is a PostgreSQL-backed e-commerce sales analytics dashboard built with React, Express, Node.js, and PostgreSQL.
 The application uses the Online Retail dataset from the UC Irvine Machine Learning Repository to analyze sales transactions, visualize business trends, and demonstrate how PostgreSQL query planning, B-tree indexing, aggregation, and `EXPLAIN ANALYZE` affect application behavior.

-The dashboard allows users to view recent orders, search products, filter orders by country, insert new orders, view sales KPIs, and analyze revenue through charts.

-Each major analytics feature also includes a query plan view so users can connect the visual dashboard results to PostgreSQL performance behavior.

 Dataset source: https://archive.ics.uci.edu/dataset/352/online+retail

 ---